 Citation management software helps you manage your papers, collect and cite sources, and create bibliographies in a variety of citation styles.

 Popular citation management software in the sciences and engineering include:

 - EndNote (Mac, PC) is bibliographic management software that you install on your computer.
 It offers sophisticated, flexible tools for organizing references & creating bibliographies.
 EndNote works with word processing software to format citations, and create bibliographies in a comprehensive array of styles.
-It can be purchased from The Scholar's Workstation or online.
+Get the student price by purchasing online with proof of student status.

 - RefWorks (Online) is a web-based bibliographic management service licensed by the library for use by current UCB faculty, staff and students.
 It can be used to organize references, format citations, and create bibliographies.
 To use RefWorks, create an account using the RefWorks New User form.

 - TeX: is a typesetting language used for scientific document preparation.
 LaTeX is a program that converts a plain text file into TeX.
 BibTeX is a tool that can be used with LaTeX to create documents and bibliographies. http://www.latex-project.org.
 Tools are free to download.
 The TeX Users Group (TUG) includes an FAQ, links to software.
 Endnote has a BibTeX output style that will format your citations into TeX.